snowplow-archive/snowplow.github.com/_posts/2014-05-xx-snowplow-javascript-tracker-2.0.0-released.md

     }
 }]);
 {% endhighlight %}

+Note that if the `contexts` argument is provided, it cannot be an empty array.

 This example shows a page view event with two custom contexts attached: one describing the page and another describing the user.